demanuel/PerVeRt/README.md

 # PerVeRt
-Simple download automation (PVR) for Usenet
+Simple and passive download automation (PVR) for Usenet

 ## Goals